lazarulong/quantified-longevity/_posts/2024-10-27-Basic-sleep-characteristics.md

 * The Fitbit FSS is the best predictor of me feeling energetic next day, and is well correlated with my subjective feeling of sleep quality, indicating that I should keep using it as the primary objective automatically tracked marker of sleep quality going further.
 * While REM and Deep sleep duration does contribute to the FSS, as does the amount of Awake time during night, we see that on their own they are poorly correlated with my subjective feeling of restfulness.
-This indicates to me that while some small benefits from increasing REM or Deep sleep can potentially be made, focusing on them is unlikely to give better results in terms of feeling well rested and energetic.
+This indicates to me that while some small benefits from increasing REM or Deep sleep can potentially be made, focusing on them is unlikely to give substantially better results in terms of feeling well rested and energetic.
-* but I will still try to focus on reducing the Awake time for the simple reason that it would allow me to reduce the amount of time I dedicate to sleep without compromising its benefits.
+* On the other hand Tossing & Turning is better correlated with feeling of energy than the sleep stages, and might be hence better target for improvement.
 * It should be emphasized none of these conclusions imply that improving sleep quality could have other health benefits.
 Correlations of sleep parameters with other health parameters remain to be explored.